-In a large sauce pan, heat butter and olive oil over a medium heat.
-Saute leeks 3 or 4 minutes.
-Then cover and "sweat".
+- In a large stock pan, heat butter and olive oil over a medium heat.
+Sauté leeks 3 or 4 minutes.
+Then cover, reduce heat to medium low, and "sweat" for an additional 5 minutes.
 When you "sweat" onions, you are letting them cook and soften, rather than caramelize and brown.

-Cover again and cook until the potatoes are soft when you poke a fork into them, about 20 minutes.
+- Cover and cook until the potatoes are soft when you poke a fork into them, about 20 minutes.

-Use an immersion blender or puree the soup in batches in a blender.
-If you use an immersion blender, you'll get a chunkier, more rustic soup.
+- Use an immersion blender or puree the soup in batches in a blender.
+(See notes) If you use an immersion blender, you'll get a chunkier, more rustic soup.
 Or puree it in a blender, for a more elegant soup.

 - If it’s too thick, add more chicken broth or some milk or cream.